Intraoral scanners save dental clinics time says american dental association study

 3Shape has uncovered similar results when speaking with dentists who use TRIOS, 3Shapes intraoral scanner.

-Digital impression accuracy also results in less retakes, reduced chair time, savings on impression model materials, and importantly, improved and more comfortable patient care.
+Digital impression accuracy also results in fewer retakes, reduced chair time, savings on impression model materials, and importantly, improved and more comfortable patient care.

 *Link to American Dental Association study - The time efficiency of intraoral scanners